Surviving Chairman Ma: Life in the shadow of China's Alibaba

 There was no immediate comment from Amazon on its China operations.
 Last year, the U.S. web retailer told Reuters it believed the China market would eventually be "huge" and that it was aiming to be one of China's top three e-commerce firms.

-Suning rival Gome Electrical Appliances Holding Ltd (0493.HK), backed by Bain Capital, has also seen its market share cut to 0.4 percent from 2.5 percent last year.
+Suning rival Gome Electrical Appliances Holding Ltd, backed by Bain Capital, has also seen its market share cut to 0.4 percent from 2.5 percent last year.

 And a long list of names including Dangdang, computer maker Dell, Newegg, Redbaby and MecoxLane International have also seen their stake slowly disappear.